 Bone grafts are usually not necessary to place most dental implants in simple situations.
 However, if there is substantial bone loss as the result of a loss of a tooth several years ago or an infection, the team at Acharya Dental will work towards building back that bone prior to or during implant placement with artificial bone grafts.

 How much do dental implants cost?

 There is a wide variation in the cost of dental implants, as it depends on the brand of the implant, the quantity of bone available and the need for bone grafting, the need for a temporary on the implant, and finally the material used for the final implant crown.
 As a quick reference, the cost of dental implants in India are about 4-5 times less than the cost in USA.
-For example, a single dental implant including crown will usually cost USD 700 - 1000 (about Rs.
-45,000 - Rs.
+For example, a single dental implant including crown typically costs USD 500 – 900 (about Rs.
+35,000 – Rs.
 65,000).
 Different options of crown material and implant brands are available to make dental implants affordable for everyone.
 A complete costing will be given to you prior to planning your implant surgery.

 What can I expect during the surgery?

-All procedures are done under local anesthetic.
+An implant procedure is not painful at all, as all dental implant procedures are done under local anesthesia.
 There is an option of performing the procedure under conscious sedation or general anesthesia as well.
 In general, a single implant placement takes about 30-45 minutes.
 Most patients report little to no discomfort during the implant surgery as we ensure sufficient anesthesia before commencing the procedure.
 Patients are usually required to start a course of antibiotics prior to the surgery to ensure good healing after the surgery.